ShinyServiper/MyThird/Homework1_FintechBootCamp.md

 ## Business Activities:

-* What specific financial problem is the company or project trying to solve?
-***Focuses on public and private blockchain development and smart contract development, as well as ICOs and development of dApps. ***

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
-What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-*** They are currently using LimePay and Etherlime, which are products that set them apart from other companies. ***

 ## Landscape:

 * What have been the major trends and innovations of this domain over the last 5-10 years?